 Each quarter, Mergers and Acquisitions will feature a specific topic or theme, curated by one of our editors.
-The blog will then explore this theme through a number of different formats including podcasts, photo essays, interviews and roundtable discussions.
-We have an exciting slate in 2021 beginning with Aneil Tripathy’s collection on climate change.
-In the second quarter, Cindy Isenhour and her guests will focus on the economics of waste and discards.
-Ipshita Ghosh will draw upon her own work on entrepreneurship to focus a collection on enterprise this summer.
-Rounding out the year and opening up into 2022, Kelly McKowen will feature a series on employment and the state, and Jenny Huberman will curate content related to digital capitalism.
+The blog will then explore this theme through a number of different formats including (but not limited to) podcasts, photo essays, interviews and roundtable discussions.
+We offered an exciting slate in 2021 beginning with Aneil Tripathy’s collection on climate change.
+In the second quarter, Cindy Isenhour and her guests focused on the economics of waste and discards.
+Ipshita Ghosh drew upon her own work on entrepreneurship to focus a collection on enterprise.
+Rounding out the COHORT 1 thematic series, Kelly McKowen featured content on unemployment, and Jenny Huberman curated a collection on digital capitalism.

 Ipshita is a doctoral candidate in the Anthropology Department at Syracuse University in New York.
 Her research focuses on entrepreneurs and startup spaces in India and the US, particularly the intersections of development, humanitarianism and ideas of enterprise.